yding72/yding72.github.io/_pages/about.md

 <h2><strong>Ground Based-cloud Classification based on Comparing Different Classification Models</strong></h2>
 **May 2021 - Aug 2021** | *Advised by [Prof. David Woodruff](https://www.cs.cmu.edu/~dwoodruf/)
-- **Co-first-author** of the paper "*Ground Based-cloud Classification based on Comparing Different Classification Models.*" Lecture Notes on *Data Engineering and Communications Technologies book series (CONF-CDS 2022)*.
+- **Co-first-author** of the paper "*Ground Based-cloud Classification based on Comparing Different Classification Models*".
+Lecture Notes on *Data Engineering and Communications Technologies book series (CONF-CDS 2022)*.
 Accepted in March 2022.
 - Preprocessed around 15,000 cloud images in 5 types in the same format and pixels using LBP.
 - Implemented four classification models—KSVM, MLP, Custom Vision and ResNet to compare each classification’s accuracy.